KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * guest browsing remains non-persistent
 * update behavior stays visible and installer-based rather than fully silent

+Connected-account identity linking is optional.
+Where a profile is linked to a provider such as GitHub, Discord, or Google, the user can generally revoke that provider access later from the provider's own account settings or authorized-applications page.

 This does not mean the browser is offline-only.
 Websites, search providers, streaming services, authentication systems, and download destinations still receive normal network traffic when the user chooses to use them.

 ## Local-First Behavior